ottokruse/research-agent/README.md

 # AI-powered Research Assistant

 A simple yet effective research agent that is fully under your control.
 It comes packed with a Web UI, and offers full insight into what it's doing and which sources it's consulting (using OpenTelemetry traces).
-The agent can browse the web and access local files.
+The agent can browse the web, analyze GitHub repositories and review GitHub PRs, and access local files.

 Built with [Generative AI Toolkit](https://github.com/awslabs/generative-ai-toolkit/) and [Gradio](https://www.gradio.app/).